 We understand that agreeing on property following separation or divorce can be hard.
 Ideally, it's a situation that's best resolved without resorting to litigation.
-We can help you through mediation or Collaborative Practice to reach agreement and then record it as Consent Order of the court.
+As lawyers for property settlement, we can help you through mediation or Collaborative Practice to reach agreement and then record it as Consent Order of the court.

 Questions that arise can often include: